Latest Indian Breaking News Today, Current Updates on Business, Technology, Politics, Entertainment, Sports & Auto News

 IBT Focus

-Writer's Café, Chennai: A perfect place to enjoy your favourite book and a cup of hot coffee on a rainy day
+MasterChef Junior US winner shows how beetroots can be a fun ingredient

-6 hours ago By Dishya Sharma
+1 day ago By Vanilla Sharma

+Fans will love both Shah Rukh's Raees and Hrithik's Kaabil: Narendra Jha

 GAMING